 - Adding more DPUs helps only if the job workload is parallelized.
-If you're not partitioning the data appropriately, the data won't be distributed to the new nodes and you'll receive lost node errors.
-For more information, see Determine the Optimal DPU Capacity.
+If you're not partitioning the data appropriately, the data isn't distributed to the new nodes, and you receive lost node errors.
+For more information, see Determine the optimal DPU capacity.

 - In some cases, large files can consume too many resources on a node, which reduces the effectiveness of parallelizing the job workload.
 To mitigate this problem, be sure that large files are in a splittable format.
 For more information, see Best practices to scale Apache Spark jobs and partition data with AWS Glue.

-- The longer a job runs, the more logs the job writes to disk.
-If logs are causing the disk space problem, adding more DPUs won't help.
+- The longer a job runs, the more logs that the job writes to disk.
+If logs are causing the disk space problem, adding more DPUs doesn't help.
 In some cases, lost node errors are caused by both excessive logging and disk spills.

 - Check logs and the glue.ALL.jvm.heap.usage Amazon CloudWatch metric to identify memory-consuming executors.
 If some executors are consuming more memory than others, data skew might be causing the error.

 - Jobs API: Set the NumberOfWorkers property when you run the CreateJob operation.

 - AWS CLI: Set the number-of-workers property when you run the create-job command.